 There is SO much to do in Kyiv.
 On second thought, maybe I need to write a proper guide to Kyiv next…

 Where to stay in Kyiv: There are many hotels and hostels in Kyiv.
 You can search for hotels on Booking.com here.

 Kharkiv (2 Days)

 Kharkiv is located in eastern Ukraine near the Russian border.
 But don’t worry, it is safe to visit.
-Ukraine’s second largest city is sprawling, has a cool metro system, and has even cooler architecture.
+Ukraine’s second-largest city is sprawling, has a cool metro system, and has even cooler architecture.

 Until you see it with your own eyes, you just don’t get it.
 A couple of other buildings I really loved were the Annunciation Cathedral and Dormition Cathedral.
 I also fell in love with Gorky Park in the center of Kharkiv.

-You can find craft beer bars and cafes in Kharkiv with no problem and there is a lot of cultural, history, and theatre that exists in the eastern city.
+You can find craft beer bars and cafes in Kharkiv with no problem and there is a lot of culture, history, and theatre that exists in the eastern city.
 I really think two days is too short (I spent more there) but it is a good introduction to the city.